Name: José Torres-Tama

 Q: What advice do you have for Latinx playwrights at the beginning of their career?

 A: Develop your craft in writing, look to be inventive and outrageous in your staging strategies while keeping work minimal to make it affordable to travel, and above all, dare to have the courage and convictions to speak your mind and speak truth to persevere power while believing in your work against all odds.
 While I believe in reincarnation, this present life is the one that I have to bank on, and while I know that this is not an easy path, I have an unfettered passion that I am walking my calling to its creative fruition.
 I have found my path with performance art, and the hybrid-genre work that I forge allows me to release the trauma of the immigrant experience in a country that makes us the enemy at present.

 What else am I to do?
 Right now, all performance artists and playwrights should be engaged in creating work that wills serves as the conscience of our times.
 We are living in the most dangerous “Live Reality TV” show we have ever witnessed.
 Why not make revolutionary art that dares to speak our people’s truth and humanity, and dares to expose the pervasive hypocrisy of the United States of Amnesia, which seduces you to embrace forgetting its brutal history.

 Q: What else should we know about you?

 A: I have no patience for gringo experimental theater about nothing NADA!

 No tengo paciencia para gente sin conciencia.
 For those of you who are bilingually challenged, I got no patience for people without consciousness.
 NONE!

-I’m exhausted by the Eurocentric plantain paradigm that still exists in the U.S. theater and art world, which continuous to champion diversity, inclusion, and cultural equity, when, in fact, it mirrors the white nationalist agenda driven by this administration.
+I’m exhausted by the Eurocentric plantation paradigm that still exists in the U.S. theater and art world, which continuous to champion diversity, inclusion, and cultural equity, but it mirrors the white nationalist agenda driven by this administration.